City Guide for: Majuro Hospital, Marshall Islands

 Day Trips

-Laura Village, located at the western end of Majuro Atoll, offers a glimpse into a more traditional Marshallese lifestyle.
-It's known for its beautiful beaches, calmer lagoon waters, and lush vegetation.
-It's a great place to relax, swim, and experience a different pace of life compared to the more urban areas of Majuro.
+Laura Village, located at the western end of Majuro Atoll, offers a glimpse into traditional Marshallese life.
+It's known for its beautiful beach, calmer lagoon waters perfect for swimming, and lush vegetation.
+You can experience a more laid-back atmosphere compared to the main urban center of Majuro.
+It's a great place to relax, enjoy the scenery, and perhaps purchase local handicrafts.

 Travel Time